Aliases for MMP3 Gene

 GeneCards Summary for MMP3 Gene

 MMP3 (Matrix Metallopeptidase 3) is a Protein Coding gene.
-Diseases associated with MMP3 include coronary heart disease 6 and rheumatoid lung disease.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
-GO annotations related to this gene include calcium ion binding and metallopeptidase activity.
-An important paralog of this gene is MMP13.
+Diseases associated with MMP3 include Coronary Heart Disease 6 and Arthritis.
+Among its related pathways are Rheumatoid arthritis and Cell adhesion_ECM remodeling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and metallopeptidase activity.
+An important paralog of this gene is MMP10.

 Matrix metalloproteases (matrix metalloproteinase, MMPs), also called matrixins, are zinc-dependent endopeptidases and the major proteases in ECM degradation.
 MMPs are capable of degrading several extracellular molecules and a number of bioactive molecules.